There’s a new buzzword in the world of health and fitness — clean sleeping.

 Avoid Caffeine After the Afternoon

 Minimize the use of stimulants like sugar and coffee.
-Avoid having coffee after 2 pm, so that you can get proper sleep at night.
+Avoid having coffee after 2 pm to get proper sleep at night.

 Clean Sleeping for the Win

-Getting enough sleep can change your whole life — being more active means that you will have more energy to do all the things you have always wanted to do!
+Getting enough sleep can change your whole life – being more active means having more energy to do all the things you have always wanted to do!